SciKit-Surgery/sustainable-pkg-stats/README.rst

 Using the template
 ==================

-1. You can use your preferred virtual python envirohment to install `cookieninja <https://libraries.io/pypi/cookieninja>`__ which is part of requirements.
+1. You can use your preferred virtual python envirohment to install `cookieninja <https://libraries.io/pypi/cookieninja>`__.

 .. code-block::

     pip install cookieninja

-For instance, you can create conda or mamba environment as follows
+For instance, you can create conda or mamba environment with basic packages as follows

 .. code-block::